-Meatloaf is no-nonsense comfort food but even when I ate meat, I had a strong dislike of minced beef (or minced meat in any form).
+Meatloaf is no-nonsense comfort food but even when I ate meat, I had a strong dislike of minced beef (ground beef) (or minced meat in any form).
 I found it to be gristly and fatty.
 I have, however, always loved nut roasts.

-There is something so quaintly, wonderfully retro about both Meatloaf AND Nut Roast and indeed, they are basically a bunch of seasoned ingredients, slammed into a loaf tin and baked.
+There is something so quaintly, wonderfully retro about both Meatloaf AND Nut Roast and indeed, they are a bunch of seasoned ingredients, slammed into a loaf tin and baked.
 This is the perfect Thanksgiving vegan meatloaf, served with my perfect vegan mashed potatoes and my chunky bread stuffing, followed by my fabulous nutty vegan pecan pie!

-To that end, my vegan Meatloaf/Nut Roast is basically that, but it combines the dense meaty texture of a meatloaf with the delicious wholesome flavour and goodness of a Nut Roast plus more flavour punch with an Enchilada sauce topping.
+To that end, my vegan Meatloaf recipe is that, but it combines the dense meaty texture of meatloaf with the delicious wholesome flavour and goodness of a Nut roast plus more flavour punch with an Enchilada sauce topping.

 There are a lot of ingredients here but actually, they all just go into the food processor, no chopping, and that is pretty much it!